diademiemi/diademiemi.me/about.md

 Of course, I also like to play games, my favourite genre is RPGs and anything story-driven that can make me cry.
 Some of my favourite games include OneShot, Undertale, Deltarune, OMORI, Goodbye Volcano High, Celeste, all the Xenoblade Chronicles games and more!

-I also reluctantly play Minecraft, I like it, but hate that I like it too much and spend too much time on learning the internals.
+I also play Minecraft to toy with the internals, and write plugins for Spigot servers!
+You can find these on my [Projects page](/projects).

 You can contact me at my email address, <a href="mailto:emilia@diademiemi.me">emilia@diademiemi.me</a>!